KNMI/adaguc-server/doc/fork_server.md

 The maximum number of concurrent children is limited by the environment variable `ADAGUC_NUMPARALLELPROCESSES`.

-## Communication between python and mother process

-Unix socket: Used for communication between the Python server and the C++ fork server.
+Communication between the Python server and adaguc-server happens through a unix socket.

 # Request Lifecycle